 Key Takeaways:

 Establishing roots in Canada through homeownership is exciting!
-Achieve your dream with the best mortgage rate to save you thousands of dollars over the course of your mortgage.
+Achieve your dream with the best mortgage rate to save you thousands of dollars for your mortgage.

 Engineering is a regulated profession in Canada and requires a license from one of Canada’s provincial or territorial engineering regulators (see links in Section 5).
 With a license from a regulating body, you can call yourself an engineer and use the title for your specific engineering type.
 Canadian employers place a high value on the professional engineer (P. Eng.) designation and this can open many career options.
 The regulating bodies have five requirements that engineers must meet including an engineering degree.
 However, some jobs may require a master’s degree.
 If you’re an internationally educated engineer, learn more about job requirements, licensing requirements, job search techniques, and pre-arrival services to help you get ready to work in Canada.